 On May 1, 2012, TMCL II entered into a secured debt facility (the "TMCL II Secured Debt Facility") that provides for an aggregate commitment amount of up to \$1.2 billion and it acquired a portion of the containers owned by TMCL.
-TMCL used proceeds it received from TMCL II for the containers to terminate the TMCL Secured Debt Facility.
-The TMCL II Secured Debt Facility provides for payments of interest only during an initial two-year revolving period, with a provision that if not renewed the secured debt facility will partially amortize over a five year period and then mature.
-The interest rate on the secured debt facility, payable monthly in arrears, is one-month LIBOR plus 2.625% until May 1, 2014.
-There is also a commitment fee of 0.75% on the unused portion of the secured debt facility, which is payable monthly in arrears.
-If the secured debt facility is not refinanced or renewed prior to May 1, 2014, the interest rate will increase to one-month LIBOR plus 3.625%.
+TMCL used the proceeds it received from TMCL II for the containers to terminate its secured debt facility.
+The TMCL II Secured Debt Facility provided for payments of interest only during an initial two-year revolving period, with a provision that if not renewed the secured debt facility would partially amortize over a five year period and then mature.
+The interest rate on the secured debt facility, payable monthly in arrears, was one-month LIBOR plus 2.625% until May 1, 2014.
+There was also a commitment fee of 0.75% on the unused portion of the secured debt facility, which was payable monthly in arrears.
+If the secured debt facility was not refinanced or renewed prior to May 1, 2014, the interest rate would have increased to one-month LIBOR plus 3.625%.